 In December 2011, the final manned flight of Operation Iraqi Freedom departed Iraqi airspace.
 In August 2014, USAFCENT conducted airstrikes against Islamic State of Iraq and Syria terrorists in northern Iraq, in what was named Operation Inherent Resolve in October 2014.

 In December 2014, the Transition I phase of the Afghanistan campaign closed as U.S. combat forces downgraded, ending Operation Enduring Freedom.
 The combat mission of the NATO-led International Security Assistance Force also ended this day.
 In January 2015, Operation Freedom’s Sentinel began, replacing Operation Enduring Freedom in Afghanistan as the U.S. mission transitioned to training, advising, and assisting Afghan forces.
 NATO’s follow-on mission to ISAF, called Resolute Support, also commenced on this day as the coalition effort to train, advise, and assist the Afghan military.

 The USAFCENT organization provides a unique dual mission for its Airmen -- training of its combat units while working closely with its counterparts in Southwest Asia to ensure the stability of the region.
 Whether serving in a combat or humanitarian role, USAFCENT is an integral part of the nation's airpower in joint and combined military and humanitarian operations.

 USAFCENT Area of Responsibility

-Afghanistan, Bahrain, Egypt, Iran, Iraq, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Oman, Pakistan, Qatar, Saudi Arabia, Syria, Tajikistan, Turkmenistan, United Arab Emirates, Uzbekistan and Yemen.
+Afghanistan, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Oman, Pakistan, Qatar, Saudi Arabia, Syria, Tajikistan, Turkmenistan, United Arab Emirates, Uzbekistan and Yemen.